-3.8.6 Simple example - adding an extra attribute to ndarray
+4.9.6 Simple example - adding an extra attribute to ndarray

 '''

+import numpy as np

+class InfoArray(np.ndarray):

+def new(subtype, shape, dtype=float, buffer=None, offset=0,

+strides=None, order=None, info=None):

+Create the ndarray instance of our type, given the usual

+ndarray input arguments.
+This will call the standard

+ndarray constructor, but return an object of our type.

+It also triggers a call to InfoArray.array_finalize

+obj = super(InfoArray, subtype).new(subtype, shape, dtype,

 buffer, offset, strides,

 order)

 set the new 'info' attribute to the value passed

 obj.info = info

 Finally, we must return the newly created object:

 return obj

 def array_finalize(self, obj):

 ''self'' is a new object resulting from

 ndarray.new(InfoArray, ...), therefore it only has

 attributes that the ndarray.new constructor gave it -

 i.e. those of a standard ndarray.

+#

+'''

+'''

-We could have got to the ndarray.new call in 3 ways:
+We could have got to the ndarray. new call in 3 ways:

 From an explicit constructor - e.g. InfoArray():

 obj is None

 #

-#

 (we're in the middle of the InfoArray.new

-#

 constructor, and self.info will be set when we return to

-#

-InfoArray.new)
+InfoArray.new

 if obj is None: return

 From view casting - e.g arr.view(InfoArray):

 obj is arr

 #

-#

 (type(obj) can be InfoArray)

 From new-from-template - e.g infoarr[:3]

 type(obj) is InfoArray

 #

-Note that it is here, rather than in the new method,
+Note that it is here, rather than in the method,

 that we set the default value for 'info', because this

 method sees all creation of default objects - with the

 InfoArray.new constructor, but also with

 arr.view(InfoArray).

 self.info = getattr(obj, 'info', None)

 We do not need to return anything

 '''